Bank of England points to 2015 rate rise, blurs guidance

 "Forward guidance is working," he said.
 "Expected interest rates have remained low even as the economy has recovered strongly, uncertainty about interest rates has fallen, and most importantly, UK businesses have understood the message."

-The Bank revised up its growth forecast for 2014 to 3.4 percent from 2.8 percent, a much more bullish forecast than that of most economists.
+The BoE revised up its growth forecast for 2014 to 3.4 percent from 2.8 percent, a much more bullish forecast than that of most economists.

 (Additional reporting by Kate Holton, Andy Bruce, Li-mei Hoang and Paul Sandle; Editing by William Schomberg and Jeremy Gaunt)